The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Setting Minds on Things Above

-So if you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
-Set your mind on the things that are above, not on the things that are on earth, for you have died, and your life is hidden with Christ in God.
-When Christ who is your life is revealed, then you also will be revealed with him in glory. - Colossians 3:1-4 (Setting our minds on things above)
+"If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
+Set your affection on things above, not on things on the earth.
+For ye are dead, and your life is hid with Christ in God.
+When Christ, who is our life, shall appear, then shall ye also appear with him in glory." - Colossians 3:1-4 (Setting our minds on things above)

 - Risen with Christ: Point to the transformative nature of salvation, where believers share in the resurrection life of Jesus